 Crisis management and crisis communications can feel daunting for both communications professionals and those in crisis management teams working alongside those looking after crisis communications.
 I can remember the first few times I participated in crisis exercises at OSRL.
 I'm not ashamed to say I was a bit overwhelmed.
 I have more than 20 years experience in marketing and communications and the thought of being involved in a real, fast-moving crisis is still a slightly daunting one.
 And I'm in a much better position now than 20 years ago in terms of knowledge and experience.

 Alistair Cambell is a writer, communicator, and strategist best known for his role as former British Prime Minister Tony Blair's spokesman, press secretary, and director of communications and strategy.
 As I was reading it, politics aside, what struck me was how his passion for communications and his personality came through.
-With this in mind, I scrapped my original blog and rewrote it.
+With this in mind, I scrapped my original article and rewrote it.

-Reflecting on this, I do believe if there is one thing you should take away from my blog it is this - ultimately, in all communication, crisis or not, we are talking to people who have feelings.
+Reflecting on this, I do believe if there is one thing you should take away from my article it is this - ultimately, in all communication, crisis or not, we are talking to people who have feelings.
 So our communications need to consider that human aspect, have that human voice.

 Any crisis communications should tap into the very essence of this.
 If you were in the shoes of someone affected by a crisis, what you would want to hear and how you would like to feel – reassured, respected, understood.
 You can follow all my principles below and completely ignore the empathy point, and your communications will likely fail.

 Jacinda Ardern, New Zealand Prime Minister is an example of why empathetic communications works.

 The world first witnessed and admired Ardern’s empathy during the Christchurch massacre in March, 2019.
 An Australian man opened fire targeting two mosques in Christchurch, where Muslims were gathering for their afternoon prayer.
 He killed 51 people.